1. Help keeping your events safe, legal and fun

 Ways to make the most of your page

-- Make your page as interesting as possible by adding photos and videos and letting everyone know why you’re raising money for Cardiff Institute for the Blind.
+- Make your page as interesting as possible by adding photos and videos and letting everyone know why you’re raising money for Sight Life.

 - Share your page on Facebook and Twitter and email it to your friends and family.
 More and more donations are being made via social media so be sure to share a link to your page.